konnectors/transavia/README.md

-See branche wip for Work in progress
+For Work in progress, see README.md in branch wip